 Built with reused and salvaged wood

 The three-storey, red-brick UBC C.K.
 Choi Building is built with reused and salvaged wood.
-It’s home to the Institute of Asian Research at The University of British Columbia (UBC) which is composed of five research centres focusing on China, Japan, Korea, Southeast Asia, and India, and South Asia.
+It’s home to the Institute of Asian Research (external link) at The University of British Columbia (UBC) which is composed of five research centres focusing on China, Japan, Korea, India, Southeast Asia and South Asia.
 Each research centre is clustered around one of the five atria, surrounded by offices, meeting areas and study rooms.

 Unusual building shape result of size limitations of salvaged wood used and site constraints

-Seventy per cent of the structural framis made from Douglas-fir roof trusses salvaged from the 1940s Armoury building that was demolished in the early 1990s.
+Seventy per cent of the structural frame is made from Douglas-fir roof trusses salvaged from the 1940s Armoury building that was demolished in the early 1990s.

 Trailblazer of sustainability